cider/cider-example/README.md

 ```
 $ paprika build
 ---> Connecting to wss://paprika.example.com/connect:443
+---> Sending the build request (using slave label "any")
 ---> Locking the project workspace
 ---> Waiting for a free executor
 ---> Pulling the sources
 Cloning into '/tmp/paprika/github.com/paprikaci/paprika-example/src'...
----> Running the script located at scripts/loop (using bash)
+---> Running the script located at scripts/loop (using runner "bash")
 LOOP
 LOOP
 LOOP